 Besides the benefits to the planet and its inhabitants, why should these consumer companies make sustainability a priority?
 What is the profit (margin) to be gained from responding to the concerns of modern-day consumers?

 Different sized companies are adapting to changing consumer tastes across a range of consumer-focused industries like apparel, beauty products and food.
-Below are three experts who offer us insights on call transcripts from the Stream by AlphaSense library, which you can access free for 14 days here.
+Below are three experts who offer us insights on call transcripts from the Stream by AlphaSense library, which you can try for free by signing up here.

 - Modern consumers are increasingly conscious about sustainability – which provides high-margin product opportunities

 - Smaller companies and startups have more flexibility to innovate and experiment with new environmentally-friendly products that attract more consumers

 - One giant company, a company worth paying attention to, shows one way to get started: with a single shoe